wirthual/smartkanne/README.md

 ### 4. Designs
-In order to cover the features from section 3, SmartKanne needs some additional hardware to fullfill the requierements. user interface for the user to be able to interact with it.
+In order to cover the features from section 3, SmartKanne needs some additional hardware to fullfill the requierements.
+In this section I show you some sketches I made in the development process.

 #### 4.1 Use Smartphone as user interface
 One idea to satisfy the requirements is to control SmartKanne by a smartphone which can communicate over bluetooth low energy or  wifi or something similar.
 This would have the advantage to allow a lot of settings for the smart kanne, since you have an full interface with all possible UI elements.